The power shift in the US boardroom, a summary and reflection of Jeff Green’s reporting.

 As David Larcker of Stanford put it: “It will be an interesting experiment.”

-At deb., we see this not just as an experiment, but as a turning point, one that challenges us to go beyond counting seats.
+At deb., we see this as a turning point, and hopefully last long enough for the results to become evident.
 It’s about who leads, who nominates, who sets direction, and how we define relevance in the modern boardroom.